HillaryDanan/abstraction-intelligence/papers/abstraction_beyond_compression.md

 **Implication:** Achieving human-like generalization may require architectures that explicitly support compositional abstraction—factorized representations, reusable modules, and combinatorial operations.
 Scale alone may be insufficient.

 **Refined implication (from Section 9):** The key is not abandoning compression but *constraining* it: factorization pressure, compositional bottlenecks, recombination exposure, and multi-task structure transform compression into abstraction.

+**Empirical refinement (Danan, 2025b):** Experiments demonstrate that the key is not just factorized representations but **end-to-end compositional structure**.
+A system with perfect factorized representations (93% factor decodability) achieves 0% compositional generalization if output structure is non-compositional.
+The practical implication: task design matters as much as architecture.
+Decompose prediction objectives into compositional sub-objectives wherever possible.

 **Caveat:** Large language models show emergent compositional behavior at scale, complicating this picture (Wei et al., 2022).
 Whether this reflects true compositional abstraction or sophisticated surface statistics remains debated (Dziri et al., 2023).
 The compositionality metrics developed in Section 8 provide criteria for adjudicating this question.